 The European Centre for Law and Justice is an international, Non-Governmental Organization dedicated to the promotion and protection of human rights in Europe and worldwide.
-The ECLJ holds special Consultative Status before the United Nations/ECOSOC since 2007.
+The ECLJ has held special Consultative Status before the United Nations/ECOSOC since 2007.

-The ECLJ engages legal, legislative, and cultural issues by implementing an effective stragety of advocacy, education, and litigation.
-The ECLJ advocates in particular the protection of religious freedoms and the dignity of the person at the European Court of Human Rights and the other mechanisms of the United Nations, the Council of Europe, the European Parliament, the Organization for Security and Cooperation in Europe (OSCE), and others.
+The ECLJ engages legal, legislative, and cultural issues by implementing an effective strategy of advocacy, education, and litigation.
+The ECLJ advocates in particular for the protection of religious freedoms and the dignity of the person at the European Court of Human Rights and the other mechanisms afforded by the United Nations, the Council of Europe, the European Parliament, the Organization for Security and Cooperation in Europe (OSCE), and others.

 As a non-profit organisation, the ECLJ does not charge for its services.

-Dr Grégor Puppinck is the Director General of the European Center for Law and Justice.
+Dr Grégor Puppinck is the Director General of the European Centre for Law and Justice.